cbdoubles/Final_Year_Project/README.md

 # Additional Remarks

 ## Custom Downloads Folder
-- A custom downloads folder named `api` contains various input files.
-The primary testing focused on JSON inputs, given their ease of use.
+- A custom downloads folder named `api/downloads` contains various input files.
+The primary testing focused on Graphml inputs, given the expected structure of the data.
 - CSV inputs require processing multiple files and combining them, which hasn't been fully implemented.
-- The compatibility with GraphML and SQL inputs remains uncertain.
+- SQL inputs won't be accepted.
+- JSON inputs require testing with data with more properties, than the most basic ones.

 ## Credentials Requirement
 - Ensure that your username and password are correctly set in `views.py` and `neo4j_services.py`.
-The application has not been tested without these credentials in place.
+The application can't connect to the neo4j database without these credentials
 ## Version Compatibility
 - The application is designed to work specifically with Python 3.12 and Node.js 22.
 Using versions other than these may lead to issues.